|Medieval Segway Tour in Rhodes |

 Feel the haunting and mysterious air that wafts through the streets

-The largest and arguably the most beautiful of the 12 islands forming the Dodecanese in the Aegean Sea, Rhodes has long played a major role in history.
+The Greek island of Rhodes, the largest and, for some, the most beautiful of the 12 islands forming the Dodecanese in the Aegean Sea, has long played a major role in history.
 Lying just 12 miles off the coast of Turkey, the island straddles the sea-lanes linking Greece, Egypt, and the Holy Land.
 Rhodes Town bears witness to that long history.
 The ancient city features a classical stadium and the ruins of the Temple of Apollo.
 The "old" city is a walled town with medieval buildings and streets harking back to the days of the Crusades.
 The new town is a Mecca of luxury resorts lining the island's picturesque Mandaraki Harbor.

 The Colossus of Rhodes, one of the Seven Wonders of the Ancient World, is reputed to have once stood guard over the harbor.
 Today, the bronze statues of a stag and doe top the two columns marking the port entrance.